Stay in touch via social media: on Facebook, Click Here ; on Instagram, Click Here and on Twitter, Click Here

 choose to use a wheelchair.

 I am sure there are more to come.
-To address the initial concerns, have I had a

-quality of life?
+Have I had a quality of life?
 Hell yeah!

 You know, sometimes situations seem terrible, not making sense at the time, and